Language Files - What are they and how are they used?

 Define pages are default pages used by Zen Cart and can be edited as necessary.
 You can also add your own pages if you find that necessary.
 These files are located in

-The information in these files is constructed using “define statements” which consist of a CONSTANT and the information contained in that CONSTANT as shown in the example below.
+The information in language files (other than the define pages described above) is constructed using PHP “define statements,” which consist of a CONSTANT and the information contained in that CONSTANT as shown in the example below.

 define('MY_CONSTANT', 'This is my information');